fpco/ide-backend/README.md

  *  Version 0.6.0.3

+    NOTE.
+This release includes a number of small API changes and behavioural changes since 0.6.0.2.

      * Report server crashes as SourceErrors, and implicitly restart the session on the _next_ call to updateSession (#107).
 Note that if the server is in dead state (i.e., after the serve crash and before the next call to